-The Spirit of Anne Frank Scholarship Awards are given annually to students who have proven themselves exceptional leaders in their communities.
-This leadership is exhibited in their desire and drive to combat intolerance, prejudice and injustice.
+The Spirit of Anne Frank Scholarship Awards are given annually to students who have proven themselves exceptional leaders in their communities, schools, or among peers.

 In order to apply for this scholarship, you:

-- Must be a high school senior in the United States.
+Must be enrolled in a high school in the United States.

-- Must be attending a four year college in the fall of 2017.
+Must be attending an accredited undergraduate college/university in the fall of 2018.

 Essay Guidelines & Formatting Requirements

-- The 1,000-word personal essay is the main component of your application and should focus on your extraordinary leadership activities in your school or community and what inspired your actions.
+The 1,000-word personal essay is the main component of your application and should focus on how Anne’s legacy inspired actions in your community, school, or among peers.

-- You should highlight how you work for social justice and combat intolerance and prejudice in your community and why your work is important to you.
+You should highlight how you work to combat intolerance, spread positive messaging, and why your work is important to you.

-- Please discuss how Anne Frank’s story contributed to the inspiration or continued efforts of your organization.
+Please discuss how Anne Frank’s legacy contributed to that inspiration and sustained efforts.
 We strongly recommend that applicants read Anne Frank: The Diary of a Young Girl and include any themes from the diary that relate to your experience.

-*OPTIONAL* These should be items that support your essay by further demonstrating your involvement and leadership.
-These can be photos, books, or movie clips that document your work.
+You may submit items that support your essay by further demonstrating your involvement and leadership.
+These can be photos, or videos that document your work, published articles.
 DO NOT send transcripts, lists of volunteer hours, or recycled essays.